Glossary

 Watch: n., a period of time (usually four hours) when a group of crew members is on duty

-Weather-bow: n., the side of a vessel upon which the wind is blowing
+Weather-bow: n., the side of a vessel's bow upon which the wind is blowing

 Weltering: adj., rolling, tossing about